Werameli/PyMiniProGUI/README.md

 - Build it yourself using `build.sh` (requires **Docker**)

+- Or just use as it, via launching app.py and downloading source code :)

 > **Warning**
 > For now, the build system is not complete and in Beta stage of development so it works **only on Apple Silicon Macs**, due to the specifics of compiling Linux builds.